akinxwumi/Levenshtein-Distance-BuyCoins/README.md

 # Levenshtein Distance BuyCoins
  Buycoins Engineering Challenge
-Check the validate-account folder for source code and more comprehensive README
+Check the validate-account folder for source code and a more comprehensive README